-Exception: When the point differential between teams is at or above 21 points in the second half, the two-minute warning in the fourth period will not occur.
+Exception: When the point differential between teams is at or above 28 points in the first half, the two-minute warning in the second period will not occur.
+Additionally if the point differential between teams is at or above 21 points in the second half, the two-minute warning in the fourth period will not occur.